 Note: all students planning research involving human subjects or participants must submit their work to the Bates College Institutional Review Board unless their research plan meets the criteria for exemption outlined on the Bates IRB website.

 Each academic program at Bates maintains its own policies and procedures for determining students’ candidacy for honors in the major.
-In Women and Gender Studies, students seeking to apply for honors candidacy must clearly indicate this intention after consultation with their major advisor in the semester before beginning the thesis.
+In Gender and Sexuality Studies, students seeking to apply for honors candidacy must clearly indicate this intention after consultation with their major advisor in the semester before beginning the thesis.
 Students must also have preliminary support at that time from their planned thesis advisor.
-Students are responsible for submitting the completed WGS Honors Thesis Intention Form (entered before Fall 2017) or GSS Honors Thesis Intention Form (entered in Fall 2017) to the Program Chair by noon on the Friday of the last day of classes in the winter term of the junior year.
+Students are responsible for submitting the completed GSS Honors Thesis Intention Form (entered in Fall 2017) to the Program Chair by noon on the Friday of the last day of classes in the winter term of the junior year.
 (December graduates must submit the Honors Thesis Intention Form by the second Friday of the fall semester prior to their final year).

 Students will also indicate the intention to pursue honors when submitting a proposal for a two-semester thesis proposal by the September deadline listed above.